marygracemoesta/R-User-Guide/Developing_on_Databricks/Customizing.md

 Note the path is `/databricks/arrow/arrow-install.sh`.
 This is what we will add to the Init Script path in the Advanced Options section of the cluster UI.
 After the init script completes simply include `library(arrow)` at the top of your R code and you are good to go.

-To enable Arrow for Databricks Runtime 7.0+, attach the Arrow package to the cluster through the Cluster UI, then set the following Spark config under 'Advanced Options' in the Cluster UI:
+**To enable Arrow for Databricks Runtime 7.0+** attach the Arrow package to the cluster through the Cluster UI then set the following Spark config under 'Advanced Options' in the Cluster UI:

 `spark.sql.execution.arrow.sparkr.enabled true`